-The district court did not err by deciding that Defendants were judicially estopped from reverting to an execution protocol that includes pancuronium bromide (a paralytic agent) and potassium chloride (which stops the heart).
+I would also hold that the district court did not err by deciding that Defendants were judicially estopped from reverting to an execution protocol that includes pancuronium bromide (a paralytic agent) and potassium chloride (which stops the heart).
+I begin by reviewing in detail the facts relevant to Plaintiffs' judicial-estoppel claim.

-We begin by reviewing in more detail the facts relevant to Plaintiffs' judicial-estoppel claim.
-Litigation challenging Ohio's lethal injection protocol commenced in 2004, with case number 04-cv-1156.
+Litigation challenging Ohio's lethal injection protocol commenced in 2004.
 The first events relevant to Plaintiffs' judicial-estoppel claim occurred in 2009.
-On October 19, 2009, Judge Frost, the presiding judge in 04-cv-1156, entered a stay of Kenneth Biros's execution.
+On October 19, 2009, the district court entered a stay of Kenneth Biros's execution.
 R. 965-16 (10/19/2009 Order at 1-4) (Page ID #34294-97).
 A trial had been scheduled for November 2, 2009, and Biros's execution's date had been set for December 8, 2009.
 Id. at 1-2 (Page ID #34294-95).
 As of October 19, 2009, there was outstanding discovery, including discovery concerning the failed attempt to execute Romell Broom and the State's consideration of a new execution protocol.
 Id.
 Because of the outstanding discovery, the district court postponed the trial date and entered a "stay of [Biros's] execution."
 Id. at 1-3 (Page ID #34294-6).
-The district court reasoned that "[g]iven the issues involved and the instruction of the appellate court, Biros is ... entitled to a stay affording him time for discovery and to be heard at trial on the merits of his claims."
+The district court reasoned that "[g]iven the issues involved and the instruction of the appellate court, Biros is . . . entitled to a stay affording him time for discovery and to be heard at trial on the merits of his claims."
 Id. at 3 (Page ID #34296).

 On October 27, 2009, the State filed a Notice of Appeal "from the Court's Opinion and Order granting an injunction to intervenor Kenneth Biros, which was filed on October 19, 2009."
 R. 965-18 (Notice of Appeal at 1) (Page ID #34304).
-The State's appeal was docketed in this court as case number 09-4300.
-Also on October 27, the State filed a motion in 09-4300 asking this court to vacate the district court's order delaying Biros's execution, which the State variously referred to as a stay and a preliminary injunction.
+Also on October 27, the State filed a motion asking this court to vacate the district court's order delaying Biros's execution, which the State variously referred to as a stay and a preliminary injunction.
 R. 965-19 (Defs-Appellants' Mot. to Vacate Prelim.
 Inj.
 Granted to Biros at 1-9) (Page ID #34307-15).
 In its motion, the State took issue with the district court making the determination that outstanding discovery necessitated a stay of execution without considering Biros's likelihood of success on the merits.
 The State argued that "[a] condemned prisoner cannot obtain a stay of execution . . . absent a finding by the court that the prisoner is likely to succeed on the merits of his claims."
-Id. at 6 (Page ID
+Id. at 6 (Page ID #34312).

-#34312).
 Because "a party seeking a preliminary injunction must demonstrate, among other things, a likelihood of success on the merits[,] . . . [w]here a condemned prisoner seeks a stay of execution to permit litigation of a claim that the state's method of execution will violate the Eighth Amendment, the likelihood or lack thereof of the prisoner's success on the merits is not only a necessary consideration, but may well be sufficient to resolve the matter."
 Id.